cynthiagong/DH199/tutorial.md

 ### Setting Up the Directory <a id="setting-up-directory"></a>
 Next step is to set a working directory to store all your web app files in.

-First, create a new folder and give it a specific name; the location of the folder does not matter as long as you remember its file path.
+First, create a new folder on your device and give it a specific name; the location of the folder does not matter as long as you remember its file path.

 Next, in RStudio, go to **Session > Set Working Directory > Choose Directory** and select the folder you just created.
 You can also use the function **setwd()**.